-How To Perform The Smith Manoeuvre
+The Smith Manoeuvre Explained

-There’s an entire book, by Fraser Smith, dedicated to explaining The Smith Manoeuvre, so there’s a lot more to learn than we could ever cover in this single article.
-It’s good to familiarize yourself with the basics, but you can rely on us to take it from there and to execute The Smith Manoeuvre for you.
+There’s an entire book, by Fraser Smith, dedicated to explaining the Smith Manoeuvre, so there’s a lot more to learn than we could ever cover in this single article.
+It’s good to familiarize yourself with the basics, but you can rely on us to take it from there and to execute the Smith Manoeuvre for you.

 We’re very experienced with helping Canadians to optimize their mortgages and their finances.
 We can help you to go through the entire process of setting up the Smith Manoeuvre for yourself, including helping you analyze how beneficial it could be for you, along with discussing the specific details of how it will apply to your unique financial situation.

 A Basic Overview of How the Smith Manoeuvre Is Performed